In the guide

 Transporters must carry their authorisation certificate, or a copy of it, whenever transporting animals.
 Animal health and welfare inspectors or trading standards officers may ask to see authorisations.

 The authorisation will last for five years unless revoked or suspended.
-It may have conditions imposed upon it at any time within this period if there are infringements of any requirement of EU Regulation (EC) No 1/2005 on the protection of animals during transport and related operations or the Welfare of Animals (Transport) (England) Order 2006.
+It may have conditions imposed upon it at any time within this period if there are infringements of any requirement of Regulation (EC) No 1/2005 on the protection of animals during transport and related operations or the Welfare of Animals (Transport) (England) Order 2006.

 How to apply